NYC police union votes ‘no confidence’ in Mayor Bill de Blasio

 De Blasio’s press secretary retorted in a statement emailed to NBC News.

 “This is another attempt by the PBA to divide our city and we won’t stand for it.
-Under this mayor and Police Commissioner, our officers and the communities they serve are closer than ever and the city is the safest it’s ever been,” said Freddie Goldstein, the press secretary.
+Under this mayor and Police Commissioner, our officers and the communities they serve are closer than ever and the city is the safest it’s ever been,” Freddie Goldstein said.
 “That isn’t changing.”